mindspore-ai/mindscience/MindSPONGE/applications/research/FAAST/README.md

 NMR experiments can detect in situ structures and dynamic interactions, but the NMR assignment process requires expertise and is time-consuming, thereby limiting its applicability.
 Deep learning algorithms have been employed to aid in experimental data analysis.
 In this work, we developed a RASP model which can enhance structure prediction with restraints.
 Based on the Evoformer and structure module architecture of AlphaFold, this model can predict structure based on sequence and a flexible number of input restraints.
 Moreover, it can evaluate the consistency between the predicted structure and the imposed restraints.
 Based on this model, we constructed an iterative NMR NOESY peak assignment pipeline named FAAST, to accelerate assignment process of NOESY restraints and obtaining high quality structure ensemble.
 The RASP model and FAAST pipeline not only allow for the leveraging of experimental restraints to improve model prediction, but can also facilitate and expedite experimental data analysis with their integrated capabilities.

+Any publication that discloses findings arising from using this source code or the model parameters should cite the [FAAST-paper](https://www.biorxiv.org/content/10.1101/2023.04.14.536890v1).

 A simple test cases is provided through Google Colab [FAAST_DEMO](https://colab.research.google.com/drive/1uaki0Ui1Y_gqVW7KSo838aOhXHSM3PTe?usp=sharing) for quick start.
 Since the RASP model and FAAST method are developed on the MindSpore+Ascend platform, this method works on both Ascend and GPU, and it would have better performance with this platform.

 ## Environment